kingsdigitallab/kings-past/src/moments/01/index.md

   import { base } from "$app/paths";
 </script>

 King’s College, as it is today, comprises several institutions which have their own distinct histories and were brought together through mergers from the late-nineteenth to late-twentieth centuries.
-Two of the most significant are St Thomas’ and Guy’s, teaching hosptials which existed for several hundred years before being incorporated into King’s.
+Two of the most significant are St Thomas’ and Guy’s, teaching hospitals which existed for several hundred years before being incorporated into King’s.

 ![A sugar mill belonging to Phillippe de Longvilliers de Poincy]({base}/assets/images/moments/1.1.jpg "A drawing depicting a sugar mill and workers from 1665")